 Don’t miss: Bird watchers and nature lovers will enjoy potential sightings of striking hornbills, kingfishers and giant Bornean butterflies

 Navigate the waterways of the ‘River City’ Banjarmasin

 Rising above a delta carved by the rise and fall of two great rivers, getting around the ‘River City’ of Banjarmasin is all about taking to the water.

-A labyrinth of canals and waterways replace roads and boats replace cars for travelling to and from traditional lantings (floating homes that sit on rafts).
-Impromptu floating markets form wherever traders congregate in simple human-powered boats piled high with fresh fruit, vegetable, herbs and household essentials.
+A labyrinth of canals replace roads and boats replace cars for travelling to and from traditional lantings (floating homes that sit on rafts).
+Impromptu floating markets form wherever traders congregate in simple human-powered boats piled high with fresh fruit, vegetables, herbs and household essentials.